General Criteria for Admission

 A Good GPA

 Your GPA indicates if you are academically capable of successfully completing professional school.
 Admissions personnel will examine your natural science GPA, overall GPA and trends in your performance.
 Different health professional schools require different GPA ranges for admissions, but typically a GPA of 3.5 is competitive.
-See the table below for more details.

 Good Admission Test Scores